apache/spark/SparkR_Quick_Start_Guide.md

 [1] 36
 ```

 There are two functions here: `lapply` and `reduce`.
 The inner function (`lapply`) maps a line to an integer value, creating a new RDD.
 The outer function (`reduce`) is called on the new RDD to find the largest line count.
-In this case, the arguments to both functions are passed as anonymous functions, but we can also define R functions beforehand as pass them as arguments to the RDD functions.
+In this case, the arguments to both functions are passed as anonymous functions, but we can also define R functions beforehand and pass them as arguments to the RDD functions.
 For example, we’ll define a max function to make this code easier to understand:

 ```R
 > max <- function(a, b) {if (a > b) { a } else { b }}